 Since 1943, Syracuse University Press has continued a tradition of serving scholars and scholarship, promoting diverse cultural and intellectual expression, and preserving the history, literature, and culture of our region.
-Through the publication of significant and groundbreaking books across a variety of disciplines the Press reflects the values of Syracuse University and supports its creative vision of discovery and learning.
+Through the publication of significant and groundbreaking books across a variety of disciplines, the Press reflects the values of Syracuse University and supports its mission of research and discovery.

 This collection provides a sampling of label art, sheet music covers, and audio clips of 22 World War II songs.
 They were selected from 1940s era 78 RPM recordings from the Syracuse University Belfer Audio Archive.
 The song clips are arranged by title and by theme.
 Commentary was provided by students enrolled in Fine Arts 400: American Culture of the World War II Era in spring 2001.
 This project was part of a generous grant from the Gladys Krieble Delmas Foundation.